“This post may contain affiliate links. Please read my disclosure for more info.

 Those well-known chains who advertise their $16.95 oil change may seem tempting.
 But when the manager works on commission, you’re almost guaranteed to be up-sold on something and suddenly your $16.95 oil change becomes $79.95.
 It’s nice to be able to walk in with no appointment.
 But when they’re turning out jobs as quick as they do, there’s not much of a connection with customers, and they may not be as anxious for your repeat business.

 If you bought your car from a dealership, you’re already familiar with the people there.
-And there’s doubt that dealerships are well run and efficient.
-There’s no issue your local dealer wouldn’t be able to fix.
+They’re well run, efficient, and there’s no issue your local dealer couldn’t fix.

 You’ll probably never see the mechanic who works on your car, so there’s no familiarity, and you won’t get any extra suggestions or tips.